datalad-handbook/book/docs/beyond_basics/101-170-dataladrun.rst

 Where are the difficulties in parallel computing with DataLad?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to capture as much provenance as possible, analyses are best ran with a :command:`datalad run` or :command:`datalad containers-run` command, as these commands can capture and link all relevant components of an analysis, starting from code and results to input data and computational environment.
+In order to capture as much provenance as possible, analyses are best ran with a :dlcmd:`run` or :dlcmd:`containers-run` command, as these commands can capture and link all relevant components of an analysis, starting from code and results to input data and computational environment.
 Tip: Make use of ``datalad run``'s ``--dry-run`` option to craft your run-command (see :ref:`dryrun`)!

 But in order to compute parallel jobs with provenance capture, *each individual job* needs to be wrapped in a ``run`` command, not only the submission of the jobs to the job scheduler.
 This requires multiple parallel ``run`` commands on the same dataset.
 But: Multiple simultaneous ``datalad (containers-)run`` invocations in the same dataset are problematic.

-- Operations carried out during one :command:`run` command can lead to modifications that prevent a second, slightly later ``run`` command from being started
+- Operations carried out during one :dlcmd:`run` command can lead to modifications that prevent a second, slightly later ``run`` command from being started
-- The :command:`datalad save` command at the end of :command:`datalad run` could save modifications that originate from a different job, leading to mis-associated provenance
+- The :dlcmd:`save` command at the end of :dlcmd:`run` could save modifications that originate from a different job, leading to mis-associated provenance
 - A number of *concurrency issues*, unwanted interactions of processes when they run simultaneously, can arise and lead to internal command failures

 Some of these problems can be averted by invoking the ``(containers-)run`` command with the ``--explicit`` [#f1]_ flag.